 There's been the use of the S-word and the P-word.
 We've had bastard and bloody, too.
 Is bloody even considered a naughty word these days?

 Timothy Dalton's Bond liked to swear.
 It wasn't all choice words, anger and violence with Dalton, though.
 He had a knack for creating great romantic chemistry with his leading ladies.

 We hear "bitch" in Diamonds Are Forever, Casino Royale and Die Another Day.
 Mind you, Die Another Day is a swear word in itself — a debacle of a film.

 We've even had the F-word a couple of times.
 Really, Dame Judi?
 I'd expect a little more decorum from a lady of the realm.

 But the C-bomb?
 It took 46 years for one to be dropped — in 2008's Quantum of Solace.

 I am, of course, talking about continuity.
 It's been a bugbear for James Bond fans over the years, or should I say the lack of it.

 The chances of continuity throughout the series were thwarted early on, in the third Bond film, Goldfinger.
 Jack Lord was perfect as Felix Leiter in Dr No, yet apparently, his demands were too high to return as Leiter two films later.
 Lord wanted a lot of money and equal billing with Connery.

 During the Eon Productions Bond series, Leiter has had seven incarnations.
-He has even turned from white to black and had his leg bitten off by a great white shark, only for it to grow back again.
-OK, I’ll let those slide seeing as Casino Royale was a reboot.
+He's even turned from white to black and had his leg bitten off by a great white shark, only for it to grow back again.
+OK, I'll let those slide seeing as Casino Royale was a reboot.